How I talk(ed) about climate change

 Presentation 1.
 A lecture / performancethat is about the history of the Earth, 4.5 billion years long, the various geological eras and epochs, the origin of Mankind and the Great Acceleration of the past 200 years announcing the Anthropocene. (see also Cat.
 Nr.
 23 and Cat.
 Nr.
 75 )

 Reflection.
 It happened more than once that, after this presentation, somebody asked: “But why are you talking about all this?
 I came to hear about climate change and what can we do about it!
 I don’t care about mass extinctions and dinosaurs!”.
 The first answer is that it is a fascinating story!
 But what is even more fascinating is that we didn’t invent this story, but that it is the result of scientific research.
 Scientific research that allows us to get to know what previously we didn’t know.
 Scientific research which is making hypotheses of how things were and subsequently, through repeated observations, confirms (or rejects) these hypotheses.
 And in the case of confirmation, science doesn’t stop but continues and makes further observations, without ever being complacent, to get further confirmation.
 And as such, little by little science creates reality, in the sense that it creates solid knowledge about things that previously we didn’t know anything about.
 That is what science allows you to do.
 It is good to go through that long history of the Earth, first: because it puts the climate change that we witness today in perspective, but also because it might give you some confidence in what science is able to do.
-If we are able to say something coherent about 4,5 billion year of the past, using science, we will also be able, using the same science, to say something about the next few hundred years, and about what climate change that we are witnessing today will bring.
+If we are able to say something coherent about the past 4,5 billion years, using science, we will also be able, using the same science, to say something about the next few hundred years, and about what climate change that we are witnessing today will bring.

 But I accept that when you come to listen to a talk about climate change, this is not what you expect.
 And in the beginning, in 2014 when I started to use a first version the final sequence of slides (see Cat.
 Nr.
 XX and Trump was already a part of it!), I would kind of apologize to my public, saying that maybe I had exaggerated a bit.
 But as years passed by, I stopped apologizing because, at times, it seemed, to me at least, that the world had indeed entered an era of chaos.

 It was als interesting to noticed how differently the public reacted to this sequence of slides.
 When I showed it to older people of my age, it often happened that there was a complete eerie silence after the final explosion.
 And it was difficult to figure out how they took it.
 Were they scared?
 Did I hurt their political feelings?
 Did they simply think I was making a fool of myself?
-On the contrary, when I showed it to a large audiences of school boys and girls, after the final explosion came second explosion of applause and excitement.
+On the contrary, when I showed it to a large audiences of school boys and girls, after the final explosion came a second explosion of applause and excitement.

 You, the younger generation, see the world definitely very different than us, and, if you think about it, that is only normal.
 We have been giving public presentations about climate change for about 20 years, but 20 years ago you were not even born!.
 So you have been taking in climate change and other world problems with the milk bottle so to speak.
 That is very different for our generation, who 30 – 40 years ago didn’t have to bother about climate change and then, all of the sudden, we were exposed to it.
 It came for many people as something unbelievable and it disoriented them.